Unity-Technologies/go-xgboost/README.md

 // Create predictor for a model and define the number of workers (and other settings) predictor, _ := xgboost.NewPredictor(modelPath, runtime.NumCPU(), 0, 0, -1)

-// Make prediction for one column res, _ := predictor.Predict(xgboost.FloatSliceVector([]float32{1, 2, 3}))
+// Make prediction for one row res, _ := predictor.Predict(xgboost.FloatSliceVector([]float32{1, 2, 3}))
 fmt.Printf("Results: %+v\n", res)
 // output: Results: [1.08002]